morgan-kn/todoistg_bot/README.md

 High -> 2

 If one types word that is not a command, bot repeats it and points out that it doesn't know this command.

+Yet to be done:
+1. Finish task
+2. Set priority to existing task
+3. Reminders
+4. To be continued